-She is just starting a new ESRC funded project with Dr Mariska van der Horst: Internalised and gendered ageism and disableism and its consequences for labour market participation of older workers: a mixed method study (2019-2020).
+Her most recent ESRC funded project in this field has been with Dr Mariska van der Horst, from the Free University Amsterdam: Internalised and gendered ageism and disableism and its consequences for labour market participation of older workers: a mixed method study

 Cost Action video